 8. Residents Re-located

 Review your emergency plan and review it often.
 Ensure your staff is fully trained, knowledgeable and up to date on the plan.
-Your staff will be the team who needs to confidently guide residents and others to safety.
+Your staff will be the team that needs to confidently guide residents and others to safety.
 Exercises such as periodic reviews and practice drills will allow staff to stay on top of what to do and any updates that have been made to the facility’s emergency preparedness plan.
-In addition, training should address the psychological and emotional aspects on caregivers, families and residents.
+In addition, training should address the psychological and emotional effects critical events can have on caregivers, families, and residents.